GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 = The Report plugin isn't putting a report link anywhere =

 Your theme is using old functions.
 Find `<?php post_ip_link(); ?> <?php post_edit_link(); ?> <?php post_delete_link(); ?>` or the like in your current theme's `post.php` file and change it to `<?php bb_post_admin(); ?>`.
 If there's an if statement before it, delete that too.

+= How do I solve issue X? =

+If you can't figure out an issue with the bbPress Moderation Suite by yourself, post a comment on this page or my blog.

 == Screenshots ==